MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-access-review.md

 - [Microsoft SharePoint Premium - SharePoint Advanced Management](advanced-management.md) subscription
 - Admin credentials to access the SharePoint admin center

-## Understanding site access review

-Site access review addresses limitations in data access governance reports by involving site owners in the review process.
-This is crucial because:

-- Data access reports provide site-level aggregation without file or item-level details due to compliance reasons.
-- IT administrators can't view or investigate oversharing scenarios beyond site-level data.
-- Site owners are best positioned to review and address oversharing issues in this scenario.

 ## How site access review works